COCO Is Disney/Pixar's Most Human Triumph Since UP

 COCO is already the highest grossing film in Mexico's history

-After a wildly successful world premiere & opening run during Dia de Muertos this past October, Disney/Pixar's latest has already experienced massive success before it hits U.S. theaters.
-This is no small feat and absolutely well-deserved, as everything about COCO is a true delight.
+After a wildly successful opening run during Dia de Muertos this past October, Disney/Pixar's latest has already gained massive success before a U.S. release.
+This is no small feat, and is absolutely well-deserved, as everything about COCO is a true delight.

-Penned as a love letter to Mexico, the animated musical stars 12 year old Miguel, played by newcomer Anthony Gonzalez.
-Gonzalez effortlessly carries the film as an infinitely relatable young musician who's familial ban on music is severely stunting his dreams.
-What follows is a poignant celebration of life, death, and the one thing that ties us all together: Family.
+Penned as a love letter to Mexico, the animated musical stars 12 year old Miguel, played by newcomer Anthony Gonzalez, who effortlessly carries the film as an infinitely relatable young musician.
+Things become complicated for young Miguel, though, after his familial ban on music begins severely stunting his dreams.
+What follows is a poignant celebration of life, death, and the one thing that ties us all together: family.

 Pixar's talented artists have delivered a true showcase of their talents.

-The famous animation studio's brilliant colors and unsurpassed animation captivate you from start to finish, and not a second of COCO's recreation of 'Day of the Dead' customs feels false, pushy, or foreign.
+Pixar's brilliant colors and unrivaled animation captivate you from start to finish - and not a second of COCO's recreation of 'Day of the Dead' customs feels false, pushy, or foreign.

 This is COCO's grandest strength: it is a celebration of one nation's people that is so human, so beautiful, and so touching, that it effortlessly transcends into a reminder that no matter the land you're from or what customs you believe in - every single one of us has family - and every single one of us simply wants to be loved for who we are.